frwd-1/seer-protocol/README.md

 - A consensus protocol is historically defined by these rules as agreed upon by a peer to peer network.
 Nodes come to consensus on the valid hash of each new state

 - EVM based chains limit their identification of actions on their network only to a limited scope of valid state transitions and invalid state transitions.
-Consider the DAO hack.
+But even actions that are technically valid can have unintended consequences - consider the DAO hack.

 - Smart contracts enable unlimited possible actions.